Are you encountering problems with Peacock TV, where the app just isn’t working or your stream is buffering and not loading?

 - Then, select Always under the Pause on this site section.

 - At this point, the web page should refresh.
 The AdBlock icon should turn from red to green.
-This change indicates that AdBlock is disabled for Paramount Plus.
+This change indicates that AdBlock is disabled for Peacock TV.

-- Finally, refresh the Paramount Plus page again (Step 4) if necessary.
+- Finally, refresh the Peacock TV page again (Step 4) if necessary.

 Note: While Chrome and Microsoft Edge supports both AdBlock and AdBlock Plus, Firefox no longer supports AdBlock.
 However, the steps to disable other ad blocker extensions are similar.
 If you have adblocker software installed on your device, remember to temporarily disable them too.